25prabhu10/notes/docs/Concepts/Artifactory.md

 - Remote: On-demand mirroring of external third party packages

 - Virtual: Aggregates multiple local/remote repositories into a single endpoint
-  - e.g.: Your local NPM repository, plus the mirror of `npmjs.com` so you can resolve all dependencies from a single URL
+  - E.g.: Your local NPM repository, plus the mirror of `npmjs.com` so you can resolve all dependencies from a single URL